shindeam777/corejavaproject/README.md

 # corejavaproject
-This repository will contain core Java programs
+This repository will contain core Java programs.